AlexLike/NWT-Mega-Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-#### A project by Pauline Hocher, Jonas Herrmann, Marcel Karas, Simeon Schwarzkopf and Alexander Zank realized at Hohenstaufen-Gymnasium Bad Wimpfen during December 2018.
+#### An educational project by Pauline Hocher, Jonas Herrmann, Marcel Karas, Simeon Schwarzkopf and Alexander Zank realized at Hohenstaufen-Gymnasium Bad Wimpfen during December 2018.

 ## Introduction
 The goal of project Mega-Tic-Tac-Toe is the implementation of a mechanical player for a bigger sized "Connect 4" board.
 Programatically this is achieved by using an Arduino Genuino Uno and the code contained in this repository.
+The human player is able to choose his desired column by typing it out using a keyboard while the COM player plays random moves and constantly checks whether one of the two has won.

 ## Construction outline
 A stepper motor-powered hinge allows the tile magazine to be moved around freely on top of the "Connect-4" board while the magazine's opening and reloading mechanism is realized by using a small servo.
 An LED strip on the bottom has been added for aesthetical reasons.